CapeCodeInc/Unit-Converter/README.md

 # Unit Converter Class Library

 Converts quantities between different units of measure, using text input to specify the quantity, unit prefix and the unit.
 The resulting quantity is of type "double".
 The converter must be instantiated as an object.
-Conversion function is public double UnitConverter.Convert((string convertFrom, string convertTo)
+The Conversion call is public double UnitConverter.Convert((string convertFrom, string convertTo)

 Language:&emsp;&emsp;&emsp;&emsp;&ensp;	C#<br />